thomasabishop/eolas/Logic/Conjunction_Introduction.md

 ---
 categories:
-  - Logic
+  - Mathematics
-tags: [propositional-logic]
+tags: [logic]
 ---

 If two conjuncts have each been independently derived then they can be conjoined.
-Also known more simply as *Conjunction*
+Also known more simply as _Conjunction_

 ![conjunc-intro.png](../img/conjunc-intro.png)